jrjohnson1231/SpaceTeam/README.md

 -**3/16/16 Scary :** Tensor.
 Hey guys.
 I made a tensor class.
 It's really basic, just data for x,y,z coordinates and a basic conversion to polar.

 -**3/20/16 Allie :** Planets.
 Hey!
 I made a very basic class for planets.
-Right now all it can do is find the force between two bodies.
-More to come!
+Right now all it can do is find the force between two bodies, and the acceleration of a body.
+More to come on that.
+I also added a function to Tensor that finds the distance between two bodies. maybe I should put that in the Planets class?
+Let me know!

 Meetings